kurokobo/awx-on-k3s/rulebooks/README.md

 <!-- omit in toc -->
-# [Experimental] Integrate AWX with EDA Controller
+# [Experimental] Integrate AWX with EDA Server

-The guide to deploy and use Event Driven Ansible Controller (EDA Controller) with AWX on K3s.
+The guide to deploy and use EDA Server with AWX on K3s.

-In this guide, [EDA Controller Operator](https://github.com/ansible/eda-server-operator) is used to deploy EDA Controller.
+In this guide, [EDA Server Operator](https://github.com/ansible/eda-server-operator) is used to deploy EDA Server.

-**Note that [EDA Controller Operator](https://github.com/ansible/eda-server-operator) is not a fully supported installation method for EDA Controller since it's not listed in [the deployment guide](https://github.com/ansible/eda-server/blob/main/docs/deployment.md).**
+**Note that [EDA Server Operator](https://github.com/ansible/eda-server-operator) is not a fully supported installation method for EDA Server since it's not listed in [the deployment guide](https://github.com/ansible/eda-server/blob/main/docs/deployment.md).**

 - [Ansible Blog | Ansible.com | Event-Driven Ansible](https://www.ansible.com/blog)
 - [Welcome to Ansible Rulebook documentation — Ansible Rulebook Documentation](https://ansible.readthedocs.io/projects/rulebook/en/latest/)